SubasiMehmet/MySwiftEducation/015_WebKit.md

 ## Web Site Allowance Policy

 > If if host.contains(webSite) is not true, this website cannot be visited.
+(Host is like www.apple.com or apple.com)

     func webView(_ webView: WKWebView, decidePolicyFor navigationAction: WKNavigationAction, decisionHandler: @escaping (WKNavigationActionPolicy) -> Void) {